Is Battle Buddy Service Dogs a non-profit charity?

 If we are partnering you with a dog, searching for a rescue dog may take an extended period of time.
 The type of dog needed is dictated by the veteran’s needs and current living situation.

 Please note, if you do not currently own a dog do not go out and get one for this program.
-Each dog is evaluated to see if they meet a Behavioral Assessment and Reactivity Checklist, prior to acceptance.
+We have strict standards and each dog is evaluated to see if they meet very specific standards.
+If you get your own dog, there is no guarantee it will meet our qualifications.

 Do you give talks to local organizations?